Other common names: None Known.

 One serious case with severe symptoms has been reported, after bite by a larger specimen.
 Apply correct first aid and seek medical attention.

-Around the home: The Pale-headed Snake is rarely associated with suburban environs but it may utilise structures in rural and urban settings in proximity to favored habitat.
+The Pale-headed Snake is rarely associated with suburban environs but it may utilise structures in rural and urban settings in proximity to favoured habitat.